CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Apprentice/ShortTeleport.md

 # Short Teleport

-Character teleports themself to an unoccupied space that they can see.
+Character teleports them self to an unoccupied space that they can see.

 ## Info